hungngocphat01/img2xlsx/README.md

 - Paint sheets cell-by-cell corresponding to pixels of the extracted images.
 Each frame is in one sheet
 - "Play" the video by quickly switch between sheets

-Script tested on Apple M1, macOS Sonoma 14.0, Office 365 whatever version as of Oct 2023.
+Script tested on Apple M1, macOS Sonoma 14.0 Should work on any other OS given the correct environment.

-Output XLSX file works on Office 365 for Mac, as well as Office 2010 on a Windows 7 VM (and it plays much faster than realtime!!
+Output XLSX file works on:
+- Office 365 for Mac
+- Office 2010 on a Windows 7 VM (and it plays much faster than realtime!!
 In the video I slowly pressed the PageDn button manually though)

 Sample workbook of the first 256 frames of [Mirai wa Kaze no You ni](https://www.youtube.com/watch?v=l6t2PFGRgbY) is available in the Releases section.